CircuitData/CircuitData-Language/Howto.md

 ### as a specification
 Defined as a [process](/Products.md#process-functions-and-their-attributes) with the function set to "plated_slots".

-## Plated castallated holes
+## Plated castellated holes
 Aliases:
 ### as a specification
-Defined as a [process](/Products.md#process-functions-and-their-attributes) with the function set to "plated_castellated_holes".
+Defined as a [process](/Products.md#process-functions-and-their-attributes) with the function set to "hole" and "castellated" set to true.

 ## Coin attachment
 Aliases: